nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 ### Function Proxies Using the `apply` and `construct` traps

 Of all the proxy traps, only `apply` and `construct` require the proxy target to be a function.
 You learned in Chapter 3 that functions have two internal methods, `[[Call]]` and `[[Construct]]`, that are executed when a function is called without and with the `new` operator, respectively.
 The `apply` and `construct` traps correspond to those internal methods and let you override them.
-The `apply` trap receives, and `Reflect.apply()` expects, the following the arguments when a function is called without `new`:
+The `apply` trap receives, and `Reflect.apply()` expects, the following arguments when a function is called without `new`:

 1. `trapTarget` - the function being executed (the proxy's target)
 1. `thisArg` - the value of `this` inside of the function during the call